Skip to content

 Metadata Scrapers

 We build a data pipeline to scrape the metadata from many databases for each paper.
-Many metadata scrapers are available.
+We achieve this via an extension paperlib-metadata-scrape-extension.
 You can select your preferred scrapers in the preference window.

 ⚠️ Please choose a proper scraper combination for the best retrieval rate.